Illustration: Maya E Shakur for FREDERICK & SOPHIE

 Some people are proud to say that they are perfectly normal.
 They absolutely don’t like nonsense, they drink their tea at teatime, they eat one biscuit instead of three, they wear perfectly normal clothing, and they want their home to look like a perfectly normal home.
 They never stretch their mind, they never take risks, they never make mistakes, and they definitely don’t want any strange and mysterious things happening inside their wardrobe.

 It’s very much different when you are a dreamer, a wisher, or a magic bean buyer.
 You see, logic will get you from A to B, but imagination will take you eeeeeeverywhere.
 Just ask Albert Einstein.
 He knows everything about play and the universe.
-Or just ask us, Frederick and Sophie.
-We know everything about wardrobes that are not perfectly normal.
-Like the one that stands in our toy room.
+Or just ask Frederick and Sophie.
+They know everything about wardrobes that are not perfectly normal.
+Like the one that stands in their toy room.

-That wardrobe is the home of a blue monster who likes to play dress up with our clothes and shoes.
+That wardrobe is the home of a blue monster who likes to play dress up with their clothes and shoes.

 As soon as you open the doors to the toy room’s wardrobe, there’s a whole story with people you don’t know yet and all kinds of adventures and battles and strange cities and storms at sea.
-Of course you have to walk through it and push through piles of clothes until you find yourself beyond a place called The Known to find out where you’ll end up.
+Of course you have to walk through it and push through piles of clothes until you find yourself right in the middle of Everywhere.

-One day, we walked through the wardrobe together with Wally and Lila Boubou.
-Lila Boubou is very fluffy and you don’t really see his nose, but he has a nose for adventure.
-We walked into a snowy forest with one lamppost which isn’t strange at all.
-It’s much more strange when there isn’t a lamppost in a forest.
-How else can you see the snowman you build?
+One day, Frederick and Sophie walked through the wardrobe together with Wally and Lila Boubou.
+Lila Boubou is very fluffy and you don’t really see his nose, but he definitely has a nose for adventure.
+They walked into a snowy forest with one lamppost which isn’t strange at all.
+Because without one you could never see the snowman you build.

-When it’s bedtime we must go back home.
-It’s sad to say goodbye to Narnia, but the good thing is that it’s always there.
+At bedtime, Frederick and Sophie walked back home.
+It was sad to say goodbye to Mr. Frost and Aslan, but the good thing is that Narnia is always there.
 Even you can visit it.
 Just take a deep breath, close your eyes, and trust in extraordinary stories.
 Do you see it?
 Oh, isn’t it magnificent to be the absolutely opposite of perfectly normal?